Davidggrigoryan/AI-Agents/README.md

 python gui.py
 ```

-The window allows you to add agents, start or stop them, and remove them from the list.
+The window allows you to create tasks, assign them to agents, and start or stop
+agents.
+The layout roughly follows the provided mock‑up.